-STUDENT REMINDER – please submit your required paperwork if you have a full-time or part-time Cooperative Education or Internship work assignment during the spring 2014 semester.
+STUDENT REMINDER – please submit your required paperwork if you have a full-time or part-time Cooperative Education or Internship work assignment during the summer 2014 semester.
 Please contact the office if you have any questions.

 The Cooperative Education program began at New Mexico College of Agricultural and Mechanical Arts (now NMSU) in the summer of 1929 in the College of Engineering.
 The first opportunities in the new Cooperative Education program were offered to students in Chemical Engineering, Civil Engineering, Electrical Engineering, Geological Engineering, Metallurgical Engineering and Mining Engineering.